Java Photo Workshop

 Ready to photograph one of Indonesia's most dramatic islands?

-Join me on my first-ever Java workshop, a journey from ancient temples to volcanic peaks and waterfalls.
-We’ll photograph sunrise over Borobudur, explore the smoky caldera of Mount Bromo, and hike to the rim of Kawah Ijen for sunrise above its turquoise crater lake.
-Between shoots, we’ll capture daily village life and refine our photography and editing techniques to tell stronger visual stories.
+Join me on a journey across Java, from ancient temples and hidden waterfalls to some of the country's most spectacular volcanic landscapes.
+We'll photograph sunrise over Borobudur, explore the smoky caldera of Mount Bromo, and hike to the rim of Kawah Ijen to watch first light illuminate its turquoise crater lake.
+Along the way, I'll share the techniques, creative approaches, and editing workflows I use to create compelling travel photographs.

 The Itinerary